sbdchd/flake8-pie/README.md

 ### PIE796: prefer-unique-enums

-By default the stdlib enum allow multiple field names to map to the same value, this lint requires using the stdlib's `@enum.unique` decorator to ensure enum values are unique.
+By default the stdlib enum allows multiple field names to map to the same value, this lint requires each enum value be unique.

 ```python
 # error